Albert0i/DAO/RU102JS-Week-4.md

 #### II.
 [Programming Challenge #7 Review](https://university.redis.com/courses/course-v1:redislabs+RU102JS+2024_03/courseware/6ec86ea00f894ac9bba46a829af4e28e/b5271ee833654fb6aab2601b92978662/)
 This final challenge was to build a sliding window rate limiter in the `hitSlidingWindow` method of the `sliding_ratelimiter_dao_redis_impl.js` module.

+Hints: for key naming, your key should take the form `[limiter]:[windowSize]:[name]:[maxHits]`.
+The key for the sliding window rate limiter doesn't need a minute block; instead you'll include the window size in the name to make it unique.
+Don't forget to use the `getKey` function in the key generator to ensure that your key is properly prefixed and will be cleaned up after the test suite finishes.

+1. Add an entry to a sorted set with the current timestamp, in milliseconds, as its score.
+You can put whatever data you like for the member's value, but it should be unique.
+You could write something like `[timestamp]-[ip-address] or [timestamp-random-number]`.
+2. Remove all entries from the sorted set that are older than `(CURRENT_TIMESTAMP - WINDOW_SIZE)`.
+Here, `CURRENT_TIMESTAMP` is measured in milliseconds, and `WINDOW_SIZE` is the number of milliseconds in your window.
+You can use the `ZREMRANGEBYSCORE` command to do this.
+This is how you'll slide the window forward in time.
+Running this command ensures that the only elements in the sorted set will be those that fall within the sliding window.
+3. Now run the `ZCARD` command on the sorted set.
+This will return the number of elements in the set, which is now equal to the number of requests in the sliding window.
+You should perform these three operations inside a transaction.
+You can then compare the return value of `ZCARD` with your `maxHits` value to determine whether to return -1 or the number of hits remaining within the window.

 Here's a completed implementation to compare with your own.

 ```